couchbaselabs/TodoLite-Motion/README.md

 ## Caveats

-Do to a bug in RubyMotion it is currently not possible to use ruby lambdas as blocks for the query functions, so they need to be setup via Objective-C code nativly.
-This has been worked around by including a simple Blocks xcode project which includes the functions to setup the MapBlocks.
+~~Do to a bug in RubyMotion it is currently not possible to use ruby lambdas as blocks for the query functions, so they need to be setup via Objective-C code nativly.
+This has been worked around by including a simple Blocks xcode project which includes the functions to setup the MapBlocks.~~ UPDATE: this has been fixed and it is now possible to go "ruby only"!

 Currently this project is a pretty straight port of the TodoLite-iOS project, and does not feel really ruby like, so look forward to new things to come in